Ylianst/ESP-IQ2020/documentation/audio.md

    audio_emulation: true
 ```

-Also, add the following two sensors in the `sensor` section:
+Also, add the following sensor in the `sensor` section:

 ```
 sensor:
-    audio_buttons:
+    buttons:
-      name: Audio Buttons
+      name: Buttons
 ```

 Them, replace the empty `select`, `number`, and `text` sections with this: